 About the Movie

 They were very much alike — forbidding buildings and massive brick complexes — out of ear shot and hidden from view.
 These are the state hospitals where individuals deemed “mentally ill” were compelled to live out their lives.
 Established in 1885 and closed in 1996, Kings Park State Hospital on Long Island, New York, warehoused over 9,000 patients at its height in the 1950’s.
-One such patient was Lucy Winer, the film’s director, committed there in 1967 as a suicidal teenage girl.
+One such patient was Lucy Winer, the film’s director, committed there in 1967 following several failed suicide attempts.

 The film culminates with a vision of today.
 Stories are shared of the often brutally executed “emptying out” of the hospital, and we follow Lucy in her effort to see how mental health care has changed since the hospital’s close.
 Scenes shot at small mental health care centers, committed to the recovery of their members despite limited resources, let us see the kind of progress that is being made.
 In contrast, footage shot at the local jail reveals a very different reality – where the penal system has replaced the state hospital as the default “provider” for people with serious mental illness.